input-output-hk/atala-prism/CONTRIBUTING.md

 ## Branches
-Atala PRISM intends to two working versions:
+Atala PRISM commits to two working versions:
 - The latest version, which has the latest state of the code, `master` right now.
-- The long-term supported version (LTS), like `1.3.x`, which we maintain by applying critical bugfixes.
+- The long-term supported version (LTS), like `1.3.0` or `1.4.0` etc..., which we maintain by applying critical bugfixes.

-Most Pull Requests (PRs) will be sent to `master`, critical bugfixes will be backported to the current LTS version.
+Most Pull Requests (PRs) will be sent to `master`, critical bugfixes will be back-ported to the current LTS version.

 ### Naming